SkyCol/ODverse33/README.md

 *Notice: We are making some updates and the datasets will be released soon.*

 **April 6, 2025 Update:** Fixed minor errors in the manuscript.
 Updated the manuscript and its figures using LaTeX to make it easier to read.
-The updated paper is currently in replacement procedure.